Analysis Officer at Consumer Scotland

 JOB SUMMARY

-Consumer Scotland provides consumer advocacy and advice with a view to –
+Consumer Scotland has the general function of providing consumer advocacy and advice with a view to –

 • reducing harm to consumers in Scotland